LeviMelo/sidra-database/docs/schema.md

 - Store text hashes as SHA256 hex strings to trigger embedding refresh.
 - Keep raw metadata JSON in `agregados.raw_json` for auditing and replays.
 - Locality catalogs can be large; consider chunked insert with transactions.
+- Municipality coverage flags are derived from the locality counts (level `N6`) using a configurable threshold during ingestion.
 - Future extension: add `data_availability` summary table if we persist observation counts.